qcuaeh/molalignlib/README.md

 defaults:

 &ensp; -slow : Build without optimizations.
-&ensp; -debug : Build with debug info without optimizations.
+&ensp; -debug : Build with complete checks and debug info.
-&ensp; -rebuild : Recompile all source files from scratch.
+&ensp; -recom : Recompile all source files from scratch.

 The executables will be created in the *bin* directory.